 A call had come from some financial crack shot at Forbes magazine in America.

-Forbes was compiling a list of Kenyans whose old money war chest saw - through private hustle - them croon eternal financial Hosannas.
+Forbes was compiling a list of Kenyans whose old money war chest saw, through private hustle they croon eternal financial Hosannas.

 Forbes had two names: politician Kenneth Matiba, then a billionaire in real coin before his fortunes hit the sand; and former Central Bank of Kenya governor, Philip Ndegwa.

 Forbes wanted to confirm if he was the first Kenyan to bank a billion.

 The Economic Review was nonplussed.

 But Philip Ndegwa’s family still mints one of Kenya’s most secured fortunes, whose hatching stretch back to 1974, the year Ndegwa founded First Chartered Securities, an indigenous investment outfit with some 20 civil servants and business moguls as shareholders.

 Ndegwa’s acquisition vehicle bagged the Insurance Company of East Africa (now ICEA Lion with a 100 per cent shareholding to date), before making forays in re-insurance, banking, agriculture, logistics, and real estate.